 Service Type: Consulting & Dedicated Development Team

 At the initial stages, a few team members of MobiDev were involved in the communication process to consult with the client about the ongoing tasks.
-However, the investigation results implied the need for an audit of the whole application, since we noticed that the existing application was built as a monolith.
+However, the investigation results implied the need for a software audit of the whole application, since we noticed that the existing application was built as a monolith.

 After analyzing all the necessary components of the app and the infrastructure, we proposed a plan that included code base optimization, breaking monolith architecture into microservices and transfer to a new cloud infrastructure.
 The actual implementation of the plan was done by augmenting the client’s team with engineers and architects to close the expertise gap and provide technical supervision.